 During her magazine tenure, Linda quickly became known for her ability to forge creative partnerships for publications and companies with limited budgets and reach.
 She conceived Natural Solutions' Beauty With a Conscience Awards, in concert with Whole Foods Market and Teens for Safe Cosmetics to help women find alternatives to the chemical-laden skincare products implicated in breast and reproductive cancers.
 She brought together seemingly disparate (and somewhat competitive) companies in the yoga world to offer an on-line and in-print event sponsored by Manduka, Yoga International magazine, and a variety of online video companies.

-She has lent her writing and editing skills to a variety of book projects, including, most recently, editorial direction for and ghost-writing of a celebrity memoir and a spiritual self-help book.
-She has authored several books of her own including Yoga At Home: Inspiration for Creating Your Own Personal Practice (Rizzoli Publications); YogaMama; A Woman’s Book of Yoga and Health: A Lifelong Guide to Wellness (with Patricia Walden); Yoga for Healthy Bones and Yoga for Healthy Menstruation (all Shambhala Publication titles); and Yoga: A Yoga Journal Book, a coffee table book which chronicles the history of yoga and showcases more than 350 photographs of awe-inspiring yoga poses (by David Martinez).
+She has lent her writing and editing skills to a variety of book projects, including, most recently, editorial direction for and ghost-writing of a celebrity memoir (for a Good Morning America contributor); an integrative health book on intimacy and fertility; and a spiritual self-help book.
+She has authored several books of her own including the award-winning Yoga At Home: Inspiration for Creating Your Own Personal Practice (Rizzoli Publications); YogaMama; A Woman’s Book of Yoga and Health: A Lifelong Guide to Wellness (with Patricia Walden); Yoga for Healthy Bones and Yoga for Healthy Menstruation (all Shambhala Publication titles); and Yoga: A Yoga Journal Book, a coffee table book which chronicles the history of yoga and showcases more than 350 photographs of awe-inspiring yoga poses (by David Martinez).

 A long-time yoga teacher from OM yoga/NYC, Linda co-leads the Courageous Women, Fearless Living retreats for women touched by cancer—her heart's work.
-She also leads workshops for yoga teachers on how to teach women who may be facing any number of challenges from body issues to anxiety or depression.
+She also leads workshops for women who are facing any number of challenges from body issues to pregnancy, anxiety or depression, and menopause.